Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 13. Module-Level Overload Protection (Transformer & Inverter Safety) - Intelligent DC and AC load flow studies possibilities

-### Overview
+Overview
-This enhancement builds on the core arc suppression circuit by introducing a secondary function: **proactive disconnection during transformer or inverter overload conditions**.
+This enhancement builds on the core arc suppression circuit by introducing a secondary function: proactive disconnection during transformer or inverter overload conditions.
 It uses the same high-speed MOSFETs already present for safety switching.

-### Problem
+Problem
-In large-scale PV plants, sudden irradiance changes or low grid demand can lead to **thermal overload** of inverters and **magnetic saturation** of MV transformers.
+In large-scale PV plants, sudden irradiance changes or low grid demand can lead tothermal overload of inverters and magnetic saturation** of MV transformers.
 Traditional systems respond too late or rely on inverter logic that may already be compromised.

-### Solution
+Solution
-This circuit allows for **autonomous, module-level output throttling or shutdown** in response to local or external signals indicating overproduction risk.
-The goal is not energy optimisation, but **grid-conforming behavior and asset protection**.
+This circuit allows for **autonomous, module-level output throttling or shutdown in response to local or external signals indicating overproduction risk.
+The goal is not energy optimisation, but grid-conforming behavior and asset protection.

-### Key Differences from Voltage Optimisers
+Key Differences from Voltage Optimisers
-- **Purpose**: Protection, not yield gain
+- Purpose: Protection, not yield gain
-- **Simplicity**: No MCU, no tracking algorithm
+- Simplicity: No MCU, no tracking algorithm
-- **Trigger**: Based on thermal stress, voltage rise, or grid signal—not mismatch
+- Trigger: Based on thermal stress, voltage rise, or grid signal—not mismatch
-- **Effect**: Reduces DC-side power delivery before inverter or transformer strain occurs
+- Effect: Reduces DC-side power delivery before inverter or transformer strain occurs

-### Implementation Options
+Implementation Options
 - Local analog sensing (e.g., string overvoltage)
 - External enable/disable signal line from combiner or substation
 - Optional future integration with SCADA alerts

-### Status
+Status
 Prototype-ready.
 Function builds on existing architecture with minimal hardware changes.